Fact checked

 In this article:

-Will kits are a dime a dozen, but is it the right fit for your estate planning needs?
+In comes will kits.
+They're a dime a dozen, but are they the right fit for your estate planning needs?

 First things first...